ChanchalKumari1/ArduinoUnoMAX6675/README.md

 ## Overview

 This project Real-Time monitor the **MAX6675 Thermocouple Amplifier Module** and a **K-Type Thermocouple Sensor** to measure temperature and automatically control a relay when a temperature threshold is reached.
+Smart temperature monitoring and relay automation using Arduino Uno and MAX6675 thermocouple sensor — ideal for industrial control applications by an [arduino coder for hire](https://digitalmonk.biz/hire-arduino-developer/).

 **Funtionality:
 **